sandrahoffberg/Sambamba-sort-index/README.md

 ## Outputs

-.bam files in individual folders (optionally sorted with index files)
+A folder for each sample containing a sorted .bam file and .bai index

 ## App Panel Parameters